RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 {% endhighlight %}
 </details>

 ![image alt <>](/pics/ecmp_example.png)

-##  Arp-refresher
+##  ARP refresher

-Due to the unremedied SONIC interal bug we've implemeted workaround bash script called arp-refresher.sh which is starting every 2 minutes in the background via crontab.
+Due to the unremedied SONiC interal bug we've implemeted workaround bash script called `arp-refresher.sh` which is started every 2 minutes in the background via crontab.
-Stale arp is not refreshed by SONIC - it takes a hike from bridge(PortChannel) - then the servers in the 'old' network are having issues connecting to the L3-BGP-only servers
+Stale ARP is not refreshed by SONiC - it takes a hike from bridge (PortChannel) - then the servers in the "old" network are having issues connecting to the L3-BGP-only servers

 ```
-# root@lesw1:~# show arp | grep 172.16.21.116
+root@lesw1:~# show arp | grep 172.16.21.116
-# 172.16.21.116   0c:c4:7a:ea:7e:6e  -                2
+172.16.21.116   0c:c4:7a:ea:7e:6e  -                2
-# root@lesw1:~# show mac | grep -i 0c:c4:7a:ea:7e:6e
+root@lesw1:~# show mac | grep -i 0c:c4:7a:ea:7e:6e
 ```

-As you can see from the syslog arp-refresher is doing it's job properly:
+As you can see from the syslog ARP refresher is doing it's job properly:

 <details>
 <summary>
 {% highlight text %}
-#lesw1:~# tail -f /var/log/syslog | grep arp  <--- Click this to show more
+lesw1:~# tail -f /var/log/syslog | grep arp  <--- Click this to show more
 {% endhighlight %}
 </summary>
 {% highlight text %}